CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 14

 What is Github?
-A place for us to store and share our code.
+A place for us to store and share our code/ GitHub is a code hosting platform for version control and collaboration

 ## Question 15

-What does it mean to "Commit your changes"? save your changings to the local repository
+What does it mean to "Commit your changes"?
+Save your changes to the local repository

 ## Question 16